Hilton Honors Increases Points Costs at Many Top Hotels Hilton Honors Increases Points Costs at Many Top Hotels

 How You Can Still Snag Free Nights Without Breaking The (Points) Bank

-You can earn a Free Weekend Night Certificate with any of the following co-branded Hilton credit cards:
+You can earn a Free Night Certificate with any of the following co-branded Hilton credit cards:

-• Hilton Honors American Express Aspire Card — Earn a free Weekend Night Reward when you open your account and every year after renewal.
-Cardholders can also earn an additional Weekend Night Reward by spending $60,000 in eligible purchases within a calendar year.
+• Hilton Honors American Express Aspire Card — Earn a Free Night Reward each year on your account anniversary.
+Cardholders can also earn an additional Free Night Reward by spending $30,000 in eligible purchases within a calendar year, plus another Free Night Reward by spending $60,000 in eligible purchases within a calendar year.

 Don't forget that Hilton also offers a 5th Night Free benefit to Hilton Honors credit card holders and those with any level of elite status — from Silver on up.
 With this perk, you get one night free when staying five nights.
 It's not necessarily the fifth night that's free, though.
 Hilton takes an average of the nightly rate during your stay and then deducts the cost of a single night.